 Attention Adopt-a-Highway Volunteers!

-VDOT encourages Adopt-a-Highway participants to schedule one of their two yearly pickups during April to coincide with “Earth Day” or in the fall to coincide with the autumn "Great State Trash-Off."
+VDOT encourages Adopt-a-Highway participants to schedule one of their two yearly pickups during April to coincide with “Earth Day” or in the fall to coincide with the autumn "Day to Serve."

 If your group cannot participate on those dates, or weather makes it unsafe to pick up litter, schedule your cleanups for other spring and fall dates.

 The Adopt-a-Highway program provides an opportunity for you or your family, business or civic group to clean up litter, and we will recognize your efforts by erecting a sign with your group's name after two pickups have occurred and been documented.